Feminism in South Korea: Radical feminism in South Korea

-While the root of radical South Korean Feminism can be traced to a website called Megalia, one of the largest incidents that brought the radical feminist movement to a head was an incident at a women's bathroom near Gangnam station in 2016.
+One of the largest incidents that brought the radical feminist movement to a head was an incident at a women's bathroom near Gangnam station in 2016.
 A man had been hiding in a women's bathroom and laid in wait for hours for a woman to come in with the express purpose of killing whoever came in.
-He has publicly admitted that he had specifically killed her because he hated all women for “belittling him”.
+He has publicly admitted that he had specifically killed her because he hated all women for "belittling him".
 However, Korean police at the time treated the case as an isolated incident caused by a mentally unstable man.
-This sparked outrage and controversy throughout Seoul, as thousands of women congregated around the area to mourn the victim, and the lack of response from the police.
-Simultaneous “men’s rights” demonstrators arrived as counter-protestors, stating that more men died than women due to military service, this was epitomized by the 'pink elephant incident', where a man wearing a pink elephant body suit argued against 'reverse sexism', stating that the Disney movie Zootopia was a movie about reverse sexism.
-While he was booed out of the demonstration, men's rights groups took video footage of this incident and came up with the cry “stop violence against men.”
+This sparked outrage and controversy throughout Seoul, as thousands of women congregated around the area to mourn the victim and the lack of response from the police.
+Simultaneous "men's rights" demonstrators arrived as counter-protestors, stating that more men died than women due to military service.
+This was epitomized by the 'pink elephant incident', where a man wearing a pink elephant body suit argued against 'reverse sexism', stating that the Disney movie Zootopia was a movie about reverse sexism.
+While he was booed out of the demonstration, men's rights groups took video footage of this incident and came up with the cry "stop violence against men."
 Zootopia director Byron Howard has since publicly tweeted that Zootopia was never intended to promote hatred or "used as a political statement in support of misogyny".
 This incident triggered a nationwide debate on whether mental illness or deep-rooted misogyny was to blame for crimes targeting women, and served as a trigger for several women to join the #MeToo movement in support of women who had suffered from misogynistic crimes.

+In 2020, a trans woman withdrew her admission to Sookmyung Women's University College of Law after opposition was voiced by radical feminist groups at twenty-one organizations belonging to six women's colleges in the Seoul area.

+Criticism

+Advocacy for cultural censorship

+The mainstream of feminism in South Korea is showing anti-pornography feminism tendencies.
+As a result, mainstream feminists in South Korea advocate for the indiscriminate suppression of erotic content, including pornography.
+Chun Ha-ram, a member of the National Assembly from the Reform Party, criticised the behaviour of women's groups and mainstream South Korean feminists, saying, "A strange criteria has been applied that justifies women's instincts while degrading men's instincts", and "Gender equality is a standard that should be applied equally to both men and women."
+He also argued that the ban on porn festivals should be reconsidered.